-Where a company is claiming 50% of their costs, the other 50% cannot be funded through other State or EU funds.
+Where a company is claiming 50% of their costs, the other 50% cannot be funded through other State or EU funds in order to comply with EU State Aid rules.
+The company must fund from own resources.
+Note that funding for the company cannot be provided by another consortium member.